+IMPACT OF ALL OPTIONS: EES would not be able to submit any switches in TNMP or AEP until January 2nd.
+This is because we are testing with these utilities under Version 1.4 and will only be certified under that version.

 Option A: Presented at RMS October 25, 2001

 ERCOT, all CRs and all TDSPs except TXU TDSP will move their systems to Texas SET version 1.4 during the weekend of December 22 – 23, 2001.

+This would be when CSC would need to convert their systems to Version 1.4.
+MPs also feel that if for some reason there are problems with the conversion on this weekend, the following weekend, December 28th and 30th could be used as a fall back.

 TXU TDSP will move their systems to Texas SET version 1.4 during the weekend of December 29 – 30, 2001.

 A moratorium on CRs submitting 814 transactions will occur between December 14, 2001 at 24:00 hours and January 1, 2002 at 24:00hrs.

+We would need to submit all switches in TXU and Reliant for January switch dates, especially the ones that are happening the first two weeks of January.

 All TDSPs except TXU TDSP can begin sending 867’s, 810’s and receiving 820’s v1.4 on December 24, 2001 at 00:00:01 hours.

 For settlement purposes only, ERCOT will estimate the usage for TXU territory for December 21, 2001 through December 28, 2001.

+From December 24th until January 2nd, we would not receive 867s or 810s from TXU.
+We would receive them in Version 1.4 after January 2nd.
+The 810s come point-to-point so they should come in good time.
+The 867s will need to go through ERCOT and there will be a backlog for processing but they are looking at various methods to speed this up.
+The fact that we will not get 810s during this time impacts our customer billing if we have any due during that time period.

+This main difference in this Option is that all market participants convert on the same weekend.
+Moratorium on switches is one week shorter.
+We would still not be able to submit switches in TNMP and AEP until January 2nd.
+This is very risky because the conversion is just days before market open.

 Option B: Option presented by New Power at October 25th RMS meeting

+All market participants migrate to version 1.4 on December 27 – 28, 2001

+CSC would convert to Version 1.4

-All market participants migrate to version 1.4 on December 27 – 28, 2001 All market participants close down their production systems on December 27 – 28, 2002 to facilitate the migration
+All market participants close down their production systems on December 27 – 28, 2002 to facilitate the migration

 Moratorium on 814 transactions is between December 21, 2001 and January 2, 2002